pierrebarry/life_tables_genetic_diversity_marine_fishes/README.md

 Files :
 - `Data/Summary_GenomeScope.txt` : output of individual genome-wide statistics estimates with GenomeScope.
-- `Data/Sensibility_test.Rdata` : test of choice of $k$ in jellyfish on the estimation of individual genetic diversity readable in R.
+- `Data/Sensibility_test.Rdata` : test of choice of k in jellyfish on the estimation of individual genetic diversity readable in R.
 - `Data/diversity_Dlabr.het` : estimate of individual genome-wide genetic diversity with vcftools after mapping to reference genome and variant calling with GATK.
 - `Data/het_Spilc.het` : estimate of individual genome-wide genetic diversity with vcftools after mapping to reference genome and variant calling with GATK.
 - `samtools/*_flagstat.txt` and `samtools/*_samtools_stats.stats` : individual statistics of mapping statistics.